Drive Local Growth with Economic Development Marketing

 Research

 The first step in marketing for economic development is research.
-This involves gathering data on the region’s strengths and weaknesses, its competitive advantage, the target market, and the region’s image.
+This includes collecting information on the area’s strengths, weaknesses, competitive advantage, target market and image.
 Research provides a deep understanding of the region, which is essential in developing an effective marketing plan.

 Strategy